Andrea-Ponte/obelisk/README.md

-# anonymous-obelisk
+# OBELISK

-Repository for sharing code of OBELISK, AI System for malware detection.
+Repository for sharing code and assets used in the paper "_OBELISK: Understanding How Malware Detection AI Systems Succeed and Fail_".

 # Modules
 Here we describe the released assets.